 Kale

-Ah, Vitamin C, perhaps the most celebrated vitamin of them all.
-Turns out, it’s good for a lot more than just kicking that cold.
-For one thing, Vitamin C is also excellent for your skin!
+Perhaps the most celebrated vitamin of them all, vitamin C is good for a lot more than just kicking that cold.
+For one thing, vitamin C is excellent for your skin.

 30. Lemon